AaltoSciComp/blog/content/2024/rse-funding.rst

 But there's another thing that has worked well: **retainer**-type funding instead of project-based funding.
 You have extra funding that needs to be used?
-You know your group needs support but you can't name a single specific project to use all the time?
+You know your group needs support, but you can't name a single specific project to use all the time?
 Hire RSEs on long-term retainers and we're there for you as needed.  **You will always get priority for all the quick questions you have** (in